eth-brownie/brownie/docs/api-network.rst

 .. py:class:: brownie.network.rpc.Rpc

-    :ref:`api-types-singleton` object for interacting with ``ganache-cli`` when running a local RPC environment.
+    :ref:`Singleton<api-types-singleton>` object for interacting with ``ganache-cli`` when running a local RPC environment.
 When using the console or writing tests, an instance of this class is available as ``rpc``.

     .. code-block:: python